United Nations Office at Vienna: Cultural works

 In June 2009 Iran donated a pavilion to the United Nations Office in Vienna, which is located in the central Memorial Plaza of the Vienna International Centre.
 The Persian Scholars Pavilion at UNOV features statues of four prominent Persian figures.

 Highlighting Persian architectural features, the pavilion is adorned with Persian art forms and includes the statues of renowned Persian scientists Avicenna, Abu Rayhan Biruni, Zakariya Razi (Rhazes) and Omar Khayyam.

+Popular culture

+The Vienna International Centre has also entered Viennese popular culture through its colloquial name, "UNO City", which is widely used in everyday speech and tourism promotion.
+The complex has also been referenced in popular culture by cannabis activists and locals as "Mordor".

+In 2024, a large peace-themed mural by Australian street artist Fintan Magee was completed on one of the VIC buildings as part of a collaboration with Vienna's "Calle Libre" festival and UN organizations.